-Only the Nominated Supervisor or an external person approved by the service, such as a nurse employed by the local council, will be permitted to carry out inspections on children at the service.
+Only the nominated supervisor/person in day to day charge or an external person approved by the service, such as a nurse employed by the local council, will be permitted to carry out inspections on children at the service.
 Where there is concern about a potential infection, a child's hair will be inspected for the presence of head lice or lice eggs.

-Where live head lice are found, [Service Name] will notify the parents/guardians and will provide them with relevant information about the treatment of head lice.
-Other families will be provided with a notice to inform them that head lice have been detected in the group and to encourage them to be vigilant and carry out regular inspections of their own child.
+Where live head lice are found, Wilson Street Kindergarten will notify the parents/guardians and will provide them with relevant information about the treatment of head lice.
+Other parents/guardians will be provided with a notice to inform them that head lice have been detected in the group and to encourage them to be vigilant and carry out regular inspections of their own child.